Mardi Gras Krewe rolling through uptown New Orleans

 Mardi Gras New Orleans Cruises

 Looking to pair an all-inclusive Caribbean cruise with a stay in New Orleans over Mardi Gras?
-We've put together the very best Mardi Gras in New Orleans cruise holidays for 2026 and 2027.
-Find out all you need to know about how to make the most of your time in New Orleans and taking part in the world’s biggest free party.
+We've put together the very best bucket-list Mardi Gras in New Orleans cruise holidays for 2026 and 2027.
+Find out all you need to know about how to make the most of your time in New Orleans and take part in the world’s biggest free party.
+At Paramount Cruises, we're true Mardi Gras experts, and over the years, thousands of our customers have experienced this incredible carnival, so why not join them on one of our escorted packages?

 Mardi Gras in New Orleans Holidays 2026 & 2027